EthanBonsignori/uservote-node/README.md

 ## Server

-The server is built with Python, FastAPI, Pydantic, and Motor for MongoDB and lives at [server/](/server).
+The server is built with Node.js, Express, and PostgreSQL and lives at [server/](/server).

 ## [Installation](#installation)